seanrelo/pizza-delivery-app/README.md

 # Pizza-delivery-app
-This repository is for the Assignment of Pizza Delivery app of NodeJs Master Class
+This repository is for the Assignment #2 of Pizza Delivery app of NodeJs Master Class
+## Api Documentation